rubyaustralia/roro/2019/05/201905-rorosyd.md

 ^
 RORO has many sponsors, without which these meetups would not be possible, so again a big thanks to Airtasker who are an online and mobile marketplace supporting the future of work.
 They kindly provide both the venue and drinks tonight.<br />
+Tonight, though, is our final meetup here at Airtasker.
+Airtasker has been absolutely fantastic with hosting us, and we are very grateful to them for supporting us for so long.
+Thanks go especially to Divya for getting the meetup up and running at Airtasker, and to her and the rest of the Airtasker team for helping us with all the logistics needed to host here, and contributing to the success we have had during the past year.
+So, thank you very much, Airtasker!

 ---